 The Vange Water Co.
 Ltd. ceased trading possibly in late 1924.
 It is believed this was due to suspected contamination of the waters by drainage from a sanatorium for tuberculosis treatment of young people mainly from the London area.
 Sighted higher up the hillside, the sanatorium continued in use for some years after cessation of business by Mr Edwin Cash.
 In 1931 Mr Cash died and the land was sold to the proprietors of 'KRUCHEN SALTS'.

-In 1999 the Thurrock Heritage Forum, who aim to raise awareness to Thurrock's rich heritage and
+In 1999 the Thurrock Heritage Forum, who aim to raise awareness to Thurrock's rich heritage and interface with the Council on heritage concerns, researched this site as they felt it warranted a 'listed building' status as stated in their report:

 "The site is one of special interest within the context of local and county industrial archaeology.
 It appears to be unique in preserving evidence of a medicinal water 'spa', linked interestingly to the old London - Southend holiday motor-route (A13) of the 1920s.
 It possesses a near- complete pump house built in 'classical' style, thus reflecting an image of the 'spa' tradition, which had flourished earlier, in the 18th - 19th centuries.